Unit 3: Calculus — Class 12 Applied Maths | MCQs, Solved Examples & Case Studies

 Solution:

-This is one of the fundamental differentiation rules.
+This is one of the fundamental rules of differentiation.

 The second derivative of x⁴ is: